slimbootloader/documentation/source/tutorials/ex_corrupt_sbl_component.rst

 Exercise \\- \ Corrupt |SPN| Component
 --------------------------------------

+.. _CorruptComponentUtility:

 CorruptComponentUtility (static corruption tool)
 ************************************************

-``CorruptComponentUtility.py`` corrupts an SBL component (e.g. an item from its flash map) in either an IFWI or standalone SBL image.
+The ``CorruptComponentUtility`` tool corrupts an SBL component (e.g. an item from its flash map) in either an IFWI or standalone SBL image.
 This tool is useful for testing the firmware resiliency and recovery feature (see :ref:`firmware-resiliency-and-recovery`).